 Seven-year-old Olivia has just moved to a new house — the same house where a lonely monster named Burrufu lives hidden in a secret attic.
 One night, unable to resist the smell of delicious cookies, Burrufu sneaks out and is discovered by Olivia.
 The two soon learn that you can find friendship in the most unexpected places.
-‘My Monster Burrufu’ is a story of overcoming fear, a curse, and a most unusual monster who learns from a little girl how to trust his heart.
+‘My Monster Burrufu’ is a story of overcoming fear, a curse, and a most unusual monster which learns how to trust his heart from a little girl.

-While I’m not sure I’m fond of the idea of a seven year old being left alone while father goes to work, the true message is that we should see people for who they are, not how they look.
+While I’m not sure I’m fond of the idea of a seven-year-old being left alone while their father goes to work, the actual message is that we should see people for who they are, not how they look.
 It’s a lesson that even in the next generation is relevant.
-We’ve been discussing this topic a lot at our house and My Monster Burrufu is a subtle vision of why.
+We’ve been discussing this topic a lot at our house, and My Monster Burrufu is a subtle vision of why.

 I love that this book gives a glimpse to children that even adults make mistakes and feel better apologizing for them.
-It’s a powerful realization not only for children, but I think for the adults to recognize.
+It’s a powerful realization not only for children but also for adults to recognize.

 My children all hovered around to look at the illustrations.
-They are simple, yet beautiful.
-They depict the story-line comes to life thanks to Alessandra Sorrentino (The Secret of Kells) through the subtle images that give a glimpse of a girl and her seven foot monster.
+They are simple yet beautiful.
+They depict the storyline coming to life thanks to Alessandra Sorrentino (The Secret of Kells) through the subtle images that give a glimpse of a girl and her seven-foot monster.
 Visit the My Monster Burrufu website to see some examples of the illustrations.

-Written by Alberto Corral (Kung Fu Panda 2 and Shrek Forever After) the detail is wonderful.
+The detail is wonderful, written by Alberto Corral (Kung Fu Panda 2 and Shrek Forever After).
 My kiddos loved the characters and rolled their eyes, just like Olivia, every time the character Mark entered.
 It was great to see them experiencing this book rather than just reading it.

 This was also the first book that when the last word was read, my children exclaimed, “I don’t want it to end!”